-(Mark One) ⊠ Annual Report Under Section 13 or 15(d) of the Securities Exchang e Act of 1934 For the fiscal year ended d: February 29, 2020 ☐ Transition report under Section n 13 or 15(d) of the Securities Exchan ge Act of 1934 For the transition period fr om to Commission file nu mber: 000-55477 FINGERMO TION INC (Exact name of registrant a Delawa re 20-0 077155 (State or other jur Employer incorporation or o rganization) Identificat tion Number) 1460 Bro • New York, New (Address of principal executive offices) Registrant's telephone number, incl luding area code (347) 349-5339 Securities registered under Section on 12(b) of the Exchange Act: Title of each class Trading Symbol (s) Name of each excha ange on which registered N/A N/A N/A Securities registered under Section Common Stock, \$0.000 (Title of 1 par value per share Indicate by check mark if the registry Yes □ No ☒ rant is a well-known seasoned issuer, a as defined in Rule 405 of the Securiti es Act.
-Indicate by check mark if the registr ant is not required to file reports purs uant to Section 13 or Section 15(d) o f the Act. registrant (1) has filed all reports requiths (or for such shorter period that the ast 90 days. registrant has submitted electronically f this chapter) during the preceding 12 e registrant is a large accelerated fi impany.
-See the definitions of "large a e 12b-2 of the Exchange Act.
-Large accelerated file · Accelerated filer
+(Mark One)

+Annual Report Under Section 13 or 15(d) of the Securities Exchange Act of 1934

+For the fiscal year ended: February 28, 2021

+□ Transition report under Section 13 or 15(d) of the Securities Exchange Act of 1934

+For the transition period from to .

+Commission file number: 000-55477

+FINGERMOTION, INC.

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+(IRS Employer Identification Number)

+1460 Broadway New York, New York 10036

+(Address of principal executive offices)

+Registrant's telephone number, including area code (347) 349-5339

+Securities registered under Section 12(b) of the Exchange Act:

+Title of each class Trading Symbol (s) Name of each exchange on which registered N/A N/A N/A

+Securities registered under Section 12(g) of the Exchange Act:

+Common Stock, \$0.0001 par value per share

+(Title of class)

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \Box No \boxtimes

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \square No \boxtimes

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by checkmark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting

+Large accelerated filer Accelerated filer

-Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the with any new or revised financial accounting standards provided • eriod for complying Indicate by check mark whether the registrant has filed a report internal control over financial reporting under Section 404(b) accounting firm that prepared or issued its audit report. □ Indicate by check mark whether the registrant is a shell company y (as do efined in Rule 12b-2 of the Exchange Act.)
-Yes \square No The aggregate market value of the voting and non-voting comm common equity was last sold as of the last business day of the 12019) was approximately \$33,508,919.
-The registrant had 33,892,953 common shares outstanding as of July 8 , 2020.
+Non-accelerated filer \times Smaller reporting company \times

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box

-TABLE OF CONTENTS
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
+Yes 🗆 No 🗵

+The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold as of the last business day of the registrant's most recently completed second fiscal quarter (\$3.47 on August 31, 2020) was approximately \$61,776,247.

+The registrant had 38,668,494 common shares outstanding as of May 20, 2021.